-Learning objectives are goals to be accomplished within the cooperative work experience/internship.
-Prior to beginning the cooperative work experience/internship, students must attend an orientation where they learn how to plan and design the objectives that will be established by the student, employer/supervisor, and instructor.
+Learning objectives are goals to be accomplished within the work experience education.
+Prior to beginning the work experience education, students must attend an orientation where they learn how to plan and design the objectives that will be established by the student, employer/supervisor, and instructor.